 What to Eat in Simei: Delightful Eastpoint Mall

 You visit the eastern part of Singapore, and there you find another place where you can satisfy your hunger and your taste for adventure.
 Let’s discover what to eat in Simei.
 It is a small neighbourhood that has well-developed facilities and amenities.
-From houses, schools, churches, a hospital, restaurants and shopping centres.
+From houses, schools, churches, hospitals, restaurants and shopping centres.
 One of these is the EastPoint Mall.

 A vibrant shopping mall you can find beside Simei MRT station, The EastPoint mall holds different shops, including one of the largest pet stores in Asia called The Pet Safari.
 It is also the home of a variety of educational and enrichment centres.